- Legislation & Compliance

 Accessibility Laws for Public Colleges

-Public colleges and universities around the US are legally required to make both digital and physical environments on campus accessible to people with disabilities.
+Public colleges and universities across the United States are legally required to make both digital and physical environments on campus accessible to people with disabilities.
+In recent years, however, many students have found themselves at a disadvantage as institutions neglected to be proactive about accessibility when procuring new web-based educational technologies.

-The following federal accessibility laws, as well as individual state laws, impact public universities as follows:
+The following federal and state laws impact public universities as follows:

 The Americans with Disabilities Act (ADA)

-Both Section 504 of the Rehabilitation Act (see below) and Title II are enforced by the U.S. Department of Education, Office of Civil Rights (OCR).
+Both Title II and Section 504 of the Rehabilitation Act are enforced by the U.S. Department of Education’s Office for Civil Rights (OCR).
+Failure to meet these deadlines can potentially result in federal investigations or loss of funding.

 The Rehabilitation Act